24 October 2022

 Best things to do at Kew this autumn

-From the Gruffalo’s Child trail to our Japan festival, there's plenty to do with the whole family at Kew Gardens this autumn.
+From woodland walks to our Mexican fiesta, there's plenty for all to do at Kew Gardens this autumn.

 The Gardens have come alive with the rich colours of autumn.

 Get outside this season, breathe in the fresh air and spot our autumnal highlights.

 Enjoy the sensual delight of autumn, with vibrant colours, crisp leaves, petrichor and other seasonal smells.

 There are many places to enjoy the dramatic changes that take place in our Gardens, but the best spots for blazes of colour are the Treetop Walkway and the Arboretum (which has 14,000 trees!).